reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 ```

 The code defines `getPaginatedUsers()` method to retrieve a list of users from an external API, specified by the request parameters map.
 The `requestParameters` are mapped into a list of `NameValuePairs`.
 Then we create `HttpGet` instance, representing the GET request and call HttpClient's `execute()` method.
-The response body returned by the server is stored in the `responseBody` variable.
+It stores the response body returned by the server in the `responseBody` variable.

 Here is a test case to verify this functionality: